MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

   - A Java Development Kit (JDK) compatible with the version of WebLogic Server you intend to run.
 The article directs you to install a version of WebLogic Server that uses JDK 11.
 Ensure that your `JAVA_HOME` environment variable is set correctly in the shells in which you run the commands.
   - [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
   - Ensure that you have the zip/unzip utility installed.
 Use `zip/unzip -v` to test whether `zip/unzip` works.
-  > [!NOTE]
-  > You can perform all the steps of this article in the Azure Cloud Shell, except for those involving Docker.
-To learn more about Azure Cloud Shell, see [What is Azure Cloud Shell?](/azure/cloud-shell/overview)

 ## Deploy WebLogic Server on AKS